LombreBlanche34/krunker_scripts_settings/readme.md

 frontend by claude <3 feel free to make custom css for it and pull request them, i will maybe add a CSS selector for the UI

-discord server for support: soon
+discord server for support: https://discord.gg/9aUJK9yAq9

 my discord acc: lombre_blanche.br